geodynamics/aspect/cookbooks/free_surface/doc/free_surface.md

 ``` prmfile
 ```

-Running this input file will produce results like those in Figure&nbsp;[2].
+Running this input file will produce results like those in Figure [2].
 The model starts with a single hot blob of rock which rises in the domain.
 As it rises, it pushes up the free surface in the middle, creating a topographic high there.
 This is similar to the kind of dynamic topography that you might